Skip to main content

 • Add clear delivery timelines so shoppers know exactly what to expect

 • Use urgency messaging like “Order by Dec.
 12 to get it by Dec.
-24,” which can drive up to 5% more sales
+24,” which can drive up to 5% more conversions (and about 4% more merchandise revenue per visit)

 And “accurate” doesn’t mean a guesstimate.
-It means accoutning for all the data: fulfillment speed, carrier performance, origin location, time-in-transit, holiday warehouse hours, and carrier cutoff dates.
-90% of consumers say delivery reliability matters more than speed, especially during the holiday season.
-With an AI-powered engine, you can adjust EDDs in real time using the latest performance data, reducing cart abandonment and setting clearer expectations.
+It means accounting for all the data: fulfillment speed, carrier performance, origin location, time-in-transit, holiday warehouse hours, and carrier cutoff dates.
+Get it right and a reliable EDD can lift conversion by double digits.
+When shoppers trust the date, they stop hesitating.
+With an always-on, AI-powered engine like Narvar Promise, you can adjust EDDs in real time using the latest performance data, reducing cart abandonment and setting clearer expectations.
 Get this moment right, and you become their holiday hero.

 How you’ll grow revenue: Get your estimated delivery dates right.
 When shoppers trust their gifts will arrive on time, they hit “buy” with confidence — and keep coming back long after the holiday lights come down.

-Even when you’ve done everything right, things can still go wrong — and during the holidays, the stakes are even higher.
+Even when you’ve done everything right, things can still go wrong.
+And during the holidays, the stakes are even higher.
 Packages get lost, damaged, or stolen, and what should be a joyful moment can quickly turn into frustration.
-Additionally, it can eat away at margins.
+It can eat away at your margins, too.

-How you respond to delivery issues can make or break a shopper’s holiday season – and their loyalty.
-Offering shipping insurance gives shoppers peace of mind that if something goes awry, you’ve got them covered.
+How you respond to delivery issues can make or break a shopper’s holiday — and their loyalty.
+Offering shipping protection gives shoppers peace of mind that if something goes awry, you’ve got them covered.
 That confidence can be the difference between a one-time buyer and a lifelong shopper.

 • 62% say the threat of porch piracy sometimes or regularly keeps them from shopping online